Looking for the most effective vole repellent for your garden?

 There is quite a bit of anecdotal evidence supporting both methods, but overall we recommend going with the castor oil repellant.

 Ultrasonic repellents emit pulses that irritate voles.
-Most are solar-powered to keep the devices going without the need for taking them indoors and get them recharged.
-Each of these repellents claim to cover an average area of 6,000 to more than 7,000 square feet.
+Most are solar-powered to keep the devices going without the need to take them indoors and get them recharged.
+Each of these repellents claims to cover an average area of 6,000 to more than 7,000 square feet.

 During most of our research, ultrasonic repellers don’t work for voles.